Our 2018-2019 SUAF-WDC Chapter Members

 Mr. Sims retired in 2016 after a career spanning over 40 years.
 He and his wife Sanna reside in Burke, Virginia and have two daughters, Kristi Shervington, Esq, and Dr. Courtney Sims, MD.
 Kristi and her husband Kaleb have two daughters, Ayelet (4) and Hadassa (2).

-The Southern University Alumni Federation, Washington, DC Chapter held its annual Crawfish and Crab Boil on Saturday, 19 May 2018 at Fort Hunt Park in Alexandria, VA.
-Stay tuned for information on upcoming Chapter events.
+The Southern University Alumni Federation, Washington, DC Chapter will hold its annual Crawfish and Crab Boil on Saturday, 4 May 2019 at Fort Hunt Park in Alexandria, VA.
+For tickets, use this link https://suafwdc.com/crawfish_boil

 SUAF-WDC Chapter Donates Water to Band